cr88192/bgbtech_engine/README.md

 Everything in "bscc/" is licensed under MIT, as well as any sub-libraries which carry the MIT license.

+'engine0.exe' is the main 3D engine/game frontend.

+Other EXEs represent various tools or internal tests or other things.

 Contents:
 * apps: engine front ends
 * bgbbtjpg: mostly video compression, image processing, and texture compression stuff.